edy3991/2020_5bi_team2_Imaralu/Docs/Software Project_Management_Plan.md

 ## 2.4Tools

 - .Programming - Python
-- .Version Control – all work products will be stored in an repository
+- .Version Control â€“ all work products will be stored in an repository

 # 3Work Plan